lingtalfi/Chloroform_HeliumRenderer/README.md

 History Log
 =============

+- 1.16.0 -- 2020-08-11

+    - update helium.js, add support for isIntegerValidator and isNumberValidator

 - 1.15.0 -- 2020-03-11

     - update helium.js to ensure that the form submit event handler is bound first